blizzard4591/l3pp/Readme.md

 L3++ will play nicely in this scenario (partly, it was designed for this case).

 However, you should take care of a few things:
-* Duplicate sinks: Sink identifiers like `stdout` or `logfile` may already be defined.
-Use `Logger::has()` to check for this.
-* Colliding channels: Prefix your channels with some unique prefix.
+* Colliding loggers: Prefix your loggers with some unique prefix.
 * Colliding macros: If you implement the aforementioned `ENABLE_LOGGING` macro, prefix your macros with your project name.
 Otherwise, these macros will collide.